phird/myClinic/README.md

 # myClnic Project
 🔋Status: Developing

+updated - 15 aug 2023
+🚨 Next -> Turn this project into Platform

 if you get any bugs or issue feel free to let me know by creating issue on GITHUB 🙏🏻

 ## version-log